Roblox/testez/README.md

 <div>&nbsp;</div>

 TestEZ can run within Roblox itself, as well as inside [Lemur](https://github.com/LPGhatguy/Lemur) for testing on CI systems.
+We use it at Roblox for testing lots of Lua code, as well as libraries like [Rodux](https://github.com/Roblox/Rodux).

 It provides an API that can run all of your tests with a single method call as well as a more granular API that exposes each step of the pipeline.